NathanGiesbrecht/docs-1/src/content/1.7/modules/creation/_index.md

 Some modules have more needs than just using PrestaShop's features in special ways.
-Your module might need to perform actions on installation, such as checking PrestaShop's settings or to registering its own settings in the database.
+Your module might need to perform actions on installation, such as checking PrestaShop's settings or to register its own settings in the database.
 Likewise, if you changed things in the database on installation, it is highly recommended to change them back (or remove them) when uninstalling the module.